 Definition

 A fingerprint-based search of both the DPS database of crimes committed in Texas and the Federal Bureau of Investigation (FBI) database of crimes committed within the United States.
-Results consist of U.S.-based arrests and dispositions obtained from fingerprint submissions, disposition reports, and other information submitted by agencies having criminal justice responsibilities.
+Results include arrests and dispositions (outcomes) obtained from fingerprint records, disposition reports, and other information submitted to the FBI by agencies with criminal justice responsibilities.

 Process

-A subject's fingerprint submission may result in rejection.
-If so, the process outlined below provides instructions and timeframes to complete each step:
+A subject's fingerprint submission may sometimes be rejected.
+If so, the steps below explain what to do next and the timeframes to complete each step:

-• If the first set of fingerprints results in rejection, the subject must submit a second set of fingerprints within one year of the date first fingerprinted.
+• If the first set of fingerprints is rejected, the person must submit a second set of fingerprints within one year of the first fingerprinting date.

-• If the second set of fingerprints results in rejection, an FBI Name Check (see details below) must be submitted within 90 days of the last rejection date.
+• If the second set of fingerprints is also rejected, an FBI Name Check (see details below) must be submitted within 90 days of the second rejection date.

 Also Known As (AKA)